KhronosGroup/SPIRV-LLVM-Translator/README.md

 ```
 make test
 ```
-This requires that the `-DLLVM_INCLUDE_TESTS=ON` argument was passed to CMake during the build step.
+This requires that the `-DLLVM_INCLUDE_TESTS=ON` and `-DLLVM_EXTERNAL_LIT="/usr/lib/llvm-8/build/utils/lit/lit.py"` arguments were passed to CMake during the build step.

 ## Run Instructions for `llvm-spirv`